Skip to main content

 Once the template reaches APPROVED status, return to the flow and attempt activation again — no changes to the flow itself are required.

 A template that was APPROVED when the automation was built can be paused by Meta after activation.
-The has_unapproved_template flag is checked at activation time — it does not continuously monitor template status after the flow is live.
+The template approval check runs at activation time — it does not continuously monitor template status after the flow is live.
 If a template is paused post-activation, the flow will remain active but affected Action Nodes will fail for customers who reach them.

 Validation result summary